I-1-6-5.Congressional Inquiries at the Appeals Council

 B. Telephone Inquiries from Members of Congress

 CPAB is responsible for receiving and responding to telephone calls from Members of Congress and their staff about pending appeals cases.
 See HALLEX I-1-6-15.
-If an OAO employee, adjudicator, or Office of Appellate Operations (OHO) or Office of Analytics, Review, and Oversight (OARO) component other than the Office(s) of the Deputy Commissioner receives a telephone call from a Member of Congress or a congressional staff member, the person will provide the caller with CPAB's telephone numbers and transfer to CPAB.
+If an OAO employee or adjudicator, Office of Hearings Operations (OHO) employee or adjudicator, or Office of Analytics, Review, and Oversight (OARO) component other than the Office(s) of the Deputy Commissioner receives a telephone call from a Member of Congress or a congressional staff member, the person will provide the caller with CPAB's telephone numbers and transfer the call to CPAB.
 When the Executive Communications Staff receives an inquiry directly, see HALLEX I-1-6-10.

 CPAB's telephone numbers are (703) 605-8000 and toll free (877) 670-2722.